-Following the results of the HPTN 052 study, in 2013 the World Health Organisation (WHO) recommended that antiretroviral treatment be offered to all people living with HIV who have uninfected partners (serodiscordant couples) to reduce HIV transmission.31
+Following the results of the HPTN 052 study, in 2013, the World Health Organization recommended that antiretroviral treatment be offered to all people living with HIV who have uninfected partners to reduce HIV transmission.29

-However, even if all serodiscordant couples had access to TasP, it is widely agreed this would not bring an end the epidemic.
+However, even if all mixed status couples had access to treatment, it is widely agreed that this would not bring an end to the epidemic.
 If the preventative benefits of treatment are overstated, people are more likely to engage in high-risk behaviours.
-For example, research from Switzerland showed how increased access to antiretroviral treatment can lead to a reduction in other HIV prevention measures such as condom use.32
+Research from Switzerland showed how increased access to antiretroviral treatment can lead to a reduction in other HIV prevention measures such as condom use.30

-A number of studies have reported much lower reductions in HIV transmission raising doubts about TasP as a public health intervention.
-Research from China of 38,000 serodiscordant couples reported that treating the HIV-infected partners reduced the risk of HIV transmission to the uninfected partner by a comparatively low 26%.33 Moreover, in the HPTN 052 study, 30% of HIV-positive people had an external partner.2
+Furthermore, a study from China of 38,000 mixed status couples reported that treating the HIV-infected partners reduced the risk of HIV transmission to the uninfected partner by a comparatively low 26%.31 In the HPTN 052 study, 30% of HIV-positive people had an external partner.32

-The success of TasP is highly dependent upon people adhering to antiretroviral treatment (ART).
-It is widely agreed that once ART is initiated it should not be interrupted, as incomplete viral suppression causes the more sensitive strains of HIV to be suppressed and the resistant strains to become dominant.
-Resistant strains are harder to treat.34
+The success of treatment as prevention is highly dependent upon people adhering to their treatment.
+It is widely agreed that once treatment is initiated it should not be interrupted, as incomplete viral suppression causes the more sensitive strains of HIV to be suppressed and the resistant strains to become dominant.
+Resistant strains are harder to treat.33

-Adherence is an issue even where ART is widely available.
-In 2011, one study from the USA reported that 15 years after the initiation of highly active antiretroviral therapy (HAART), and 4 years after the introduction of combination prevention, only 19% of 1.1 million people living with HIV in the country had an undetectable viral load.35 In South Africa, which has the largest ART programme in the world, a study found that only 64% of people who were initiated on treatment between 2002 and 2007 were still in care three years on.36
+Adherence is an issue even where treatment is widely available.
+In 2011, one study from the United States of America (USA) reported that 15 years after the initiation of highly active antiretroviral therapy (HAART), and four years after the introduction of combination prevention, only 19% of 1.1 million people living with HIV in the country had an undetectable viral load.34

-Despite legitimate arguments about ART adherence and drug resistance, many argue that TasP interventions should be implemented regardless given the prevention benefits and how existing combination treatment has proved effective in suppressing viral load.
-Moreover, there remains a lot of scope to improve the current delivery of treatment through improved monitoring of ART adherence as well as strengthening the links between treatment and care.39
+Despite legitimate arguments about treatment adherence and drug resistance, many argue that interventions should be implemented regardless given the prevention benefits and how existing combination treatment has proved effective in suppressing viral load.
+Moreover, there remains a lot of scope to improve the current delivery of treatment through improved monitoring of treatment adherence as well as strengthening the links between treatment and care.38

 The future of treatment as prevention

-Treatment as prevention (TasP) has a lot of potential in reducing population level rates of HIV transmission by increasing uptake of HIV testing, offering ART and linking people to care.40
+Treatment as prevention has a lot of potential in reducing population level rates of HIV transmission by increasing uptake of HIV testing, offering treatment and linking people to care.39

-However, the effectiveness of TasP relies, at least in part, on the willingness and ability of people on treatment to remain in care and follow their prescribed course of antiretroviral drugs, adhering to them correctly.
-A number of studies have promoted a combination of cognitive, behavioural and mixed interventions including emotional support as means of improving adherence to ART.41 42 43
+However, its effectiveness relies, at least in part, on the willingness and ability of people on treatment to remain in care and follow their prescribed course of antiretroviral drugs correctly.
+A number of studies have promoted a combination of cognitive, behavioural and mixed interventions including emotional support as a means of improving adherence.40 41 42

-Bigger challenges and questions remain around the implementation of TasP in resource-limited settings.
-Its success depends much upon the ability of a country's healthcare service to deliver these services.45 46 However, with TasP trials on-going, the burden of adding treatment-based prevention to already strained healthcare systems remains unknown.47
+Bigger challenges and questions remain around its implementation in resource-limited settings.
+Its success depends much upon the ability of a country's healthcare service to deliver these services.44 45 However, with trials ongoing, the burden of adding treatment-based prevention to already strained healthcare systems remains unknown.46

-Ethical and public health concerns have also been raised about how limited supplies of antiretroviral drugs in resource-poor countries are distributed - for treatment, prevention or both.
-One study concludes it is "unethical to watch patients with treatable AIDS worsen and die, even with supportive care, so that medications for treatment can be diverted for prevention."48 However, others maintain that while TasP requires large financial investments and poses significant implementation challenges, it is potentially a highly cost-effective approach to reducing both new HIV infections and the overall global HIV burden.49
+Ethical and public health concerns have also been raised about how limited supplies of antiretroviral drugs in resource-limited countries are distributed - for treatment, prevention or both.
+One study concludes it is "unethical to watch patients with treatable AIDS worsen and die, even with supportive care, so that medications for treatment can be diverted for prevention."47 However, others maintain that while TasP requires large financial investments and poses significant implementation challenges, it is potentially a highly cost-effective approach to reducing both new HIV infections and the overall global HIV burden.48

 Photo credit: ©iStock.com/Jeng_Niamwhan